mhtkoc/user-interface-specs/specs.md

   - New User form:
     - right side of the page
     - it have five text input, one checkbox and one button.
     - text inputs are Username, Display Name, Phone, Email and Display Roles.
-Checkbox controls Enabled.
-Button set user role as Guest,Admin,SuperAdmin
+Checkbox controls enabled or disabled.
+Button sets user role as Guest,Admin,SuperAdmin
+    - text inputs are one line, under the other
+    - checkbox and button are one line side by side